 While none of the owners may claim a specific area of the property, tenants in common may have unequal shares and different ownership interests.
 For instance, Tenant A and Tenant B may each own 25% of the home, while Tenant C owns 50%.
 Tenancies in common also may be obtained at different times, so an individual may get an interest in the property years after one or more other individuals have entered into a tenancy in common ownership.

 Joint tenants, on the other hand, must obtain equal shares of the property with the same deed, at the same time.
-The terms of either a joint tenancy or tenancy in common are spelled out in the deed, title, or other legally binding property ownership document.
-The default ownership characterization for married couples is joint tenancy in some states, and tenancy in common in others (see Top 10 Reasons for Unmarried Partners to Own Property as Joint Tenants).
+The terms of either a joint tenancy or tenancy in common are outlined in the deed, title, or other legally binding property ownership document.
+The default ownership for married couples is joint tenancy in some states, and tenancy in common in others (see Top 10 Reasons for Unmarried Partners to Own Property as Joint Tenants).

-This type of holding title is most common between husbands and wives and among family members in general, since it allows the property to pass to the survivors without going through probate (saving time and money).
+This type of holding title is most common between husbands and wives and among family members in general since it allows the property to pass to the survivors without going through probate (saving time and money).

-When a property is owned by joint tenants, the interest of a deceased owner automatically gets transferred to the remaining surviving owners.
+When a property is owned by joint tenants, the interest of a deceased owner gets transferred to the remaining surviving owners.
 For example, if three joint tenants own a house and one of them dies, the two remaining tenants each obtain a one-half share of the property.
 This is called the right of survivorship.